urbaman/HomeLab/Kubernetes/Database/Postgresql/readme.md

 ## Pgadmin

-Change the password in the secret, change the domains in the certificate and ingressroutes, then apply the yaml.
+Change the password in the secret, set the postgresql server(s) info in the configmap, change the domains in the certificate and ingressroutes, then apply the yaml.

 ```bash
 kubectl apply -n pgadmin.yaml
 ```

+You'll probably need to go through the password resetting tool, then